lm3nitro/Projects/New/DNS tunneling.md

 ## Pcap Analysis

 Next, I took a look at the pcap that was running when the DNS spike occurred.
-I used capinfos to view all the capture information such as size, duration, number of packets, etc. Here we see that the pcap ran for 24 hours:
+I used capinfos to view all the capture information such as size, duration, number of packets, etc. Here I see that the pcap ran for 24 hours:

 ![Pasted image 20241008083359](https://github.com/user-attachments/assets/35e21ed1-5491-43e4-8b0e-fc871d6f4c0e)